priyanka3858/CS-601-Term-Project/README.md

 ---

 This is the App.vue file.
 This file is the main file of the website.
 This file has the header, footer, and navigation bar.
-I have used CSS to make the header, footer, and navigation bar with elegent color.
+I have used CSS to make the header, footer, and navigation bar with elegent color. this file also has the link to every page.

+8. **index.html**

+---

+this file have html file and link main.js javascript file.

+8. **router.js**

+---

+Creating a Single-page Application with Vue + Vue Router feels natural: with router.js, we are already composing our application with components.
+When adding Vue Router to the mix, all we need to do is map our components to the routes and let Vue Router know where to render them.
+Note how instead of using regular a tags, we use a custom component router-link to create links.
+This allows Vue Router to change the URL without reloading the page, handle URL generation as well as its encoding.
+We will see later how to benefit from these features.

+router-view will display the component that corresponds to the url.
+You can put it anywhere to adapt it to your layout. this file have html file and link main.js javascript file.

+8. **main.js**

+main.js file imoprt App.vue, router.js, and Vue. and mount all complonents to the DOM.

+---

+- Validation :-

+---

+In home.vue file I ahve validate CSS there is one warning but, that needed for animation.

 ### Extra Credit - How I Went Above and Beyond / How I Learned